 Sports drinks, or electrolyte-enhanced waters, may benefit you after exercise.

-Sweat contains electrolytes as it includes a significant amount of sodium, as well as potassium, calcium and magnesium.
+Sweat contains electrolytes as it includes a significant amount of sodium, as well as potassium, calcium, and magnesium.
 On average, you lose around 1 gram of sodium with every litre of sweat.20

-Although when these symptoms continue for long periods of time they can quickly lead to dehydration if fluids and electrolytes are not replaced.15
+Short-term illnesses such as vomiting, or diarrhoea are not usually serious conditions.
+Although, when these symptoms continue for long periods of time, they can quickly lead to dehydration if fluids and electrolytes are not replaced.15

 Infants and young children can be susceptible to dehydration from such illness, so it’s a good idea to keep on top of replacing the electrolytes you lose.